 As required by Section 1-75(c-25), the Agency has created this Portal to be publicly accessible and easy to use.
 Filters can be applied to help users sort through job listings or find EEPs looking for jobs in different regions.
 Contact information for EEPs is visible only to registered employers and contact information for available jobs is visible to all users.
-A number of resources are available to users, including a map of equity investment eligible communities, workforce training and development resources, and a library of grant and funding opportunities.
+The Portal includes informational A number of resources are available to users, including a map of equity investment eligible communities, workforce training and development program information for both DCEO-run programs and others resources, and a library of grant and funding opportunities.